PaigeDavid/Operating-Systems/README.md

 # Operating-Systems
 I took this course in the Spring of 2016 and received a B+ for the class.
 The folders in this repository are homework assignments that were completed during this time.
+Included in each folder is a PDF detailing the original requirements for the assignment.
 ## Course Description
 The course will introduce operating systems principles with an emphasis on multiprogramming systems.
 Among the concept areas covered are real and virtual storage management, processor management, process synchronization and communication, IO management, and file management.